 In helical gear design, the manufacturing method used determines the resulting geometry of the gear.
 Unlike spur gears, machining for helical gears is not performed in the normal plane, but in an angled plane relative to it.

-Image (21) depicts the setup for helical gear manufacturing by milling with a disk cutter.
+Image ({enum}_helicalMilling) depicts the setup for helical gear manufacturing by milling with a disk cutter.
 The angle of inclination of the cutter relative to the central axis of the gear is defined by the helix angle β.
 This angle affects the size of the teeth, which differs from that of spur gears.
 The greater the helix angle, the more protruded the teeth become, resulting in a difference in tooth size between helical and spur gears.

 Depending on the plane from where it is viewed, the size of the teeth for helical gears will differ from that of spur gears.
-This is represented in the image bellow, where there are two modules for reference: the normal module and the transverse module.
+This is represented in the image below, where there are two modules for reference: the normal module and the transverse module.
 The normal module \( m_n \) is the one that the cutter has, and when viewed from the plane normal to the cut, the teeth geometry is a direct and unmodified result from the cutting tool (since the space between the teeth left by the cutter will be the same as in spur gears).
 However, when the gear is viewed from one of its faces, the teeth geometry is different (this is easier to visualize in gears with high helix angles) as they seem to be bigger in size.

 This stems from the fact that the steeper the helix angle, the smaller the projection of the cutter will be on the plane perpendicular to the gear's axis.
 This leads to a smaller space between teeth, which increases their width.
 This can make the teeth appear to have a different module, called the transverse module, although they were made using the same cutter as their spur gear counterparts.
 The transverse module \( m_t \) results from the projection of the normal module onto the face plane.